chrisseaton/yeomanry-handbook/notes/cheshire-yeomanry/timeline.md

 * Capt R Egerton Warburton took command of the Northwich Troop
   * the Troop was renamed and moved to Arley
 * the Troop later gained the nicknamed *Saucy Arley*
-* 15-Jun, annual camp at Liverpol
+* 15-Jun, annual camp at Liverpool
 * 19-Jun, reviewed by Gen Jordan

 ## 1830